 Most people think of New Orleans when it comes to Mardi Gras, but Lake Charles actually holds the 2nd largest Mardi Gras celebrations in the state of Louisiana.

-The Mardi Gras Museum of Imperial Calcasieu provides a wonderful introduction to the culture around Mardi Gras and gives guest insight into how grand the festivities are during the Mardi Gras season.
+The Mardi Gras Museum of Imperial Calcasieu provides a wonderful introduction to the culture around Mardi Gras.
+Museum visitors gain more insight into how grand the festivities are during the Mardi Gras season.